webplatform/docs/apis/indexeddb/index.md

 standardization_status: 'W3C Proposed Recommendation'
 summary: 'IndexedDB is a client side storage API that persists data in a user''s browser.
 It is a transactional, non-relational storage mechanism that saves key-value pairs in Object Stores and allows searching data using indexes.'
 tags:
+  - API_Listings
-  0: API
+  - API
-  1: Listings
-  3: IndexedDB
+  - IndexedDB
 uri: apis/indexeddb

 ---
 ## Summary

 IndexedDB is a client side storage API that persists data in a user's browser.
 It is a transactional, non-relational storage mechanism that saves key-value pairs in Object Stores and allows searching data using indexes.

-API Name
-:   Summary

 [IDBCursor](/apis/indexeddb/IDBCursor)
 :   Iterates over object stores and indices.